My Approach to Helping

 What I Love about Being a Psychotherapist

-For me, therapy is an act of creation formed between two sensibilities in a manner that gives distinction to the inner landscapes of the psyche on the part of the one who seeks radical privacy through a form of dialogue where what can be spoken cannot elsewhere and in any other way otherwise be said.
+For me, therapy is an act of creation formed between two sensibilities in a manner that gives distinction to the inner landscapes of the psyche.
+It affords a radical privacy where what can be spoken cannot elsewhere and in any other way be said.
 Here and in this way, the emotional landscapes of the self manifests in often sensitive and generative ways, healing in the process what otherwise remains unknown, unthought, or unexperienced.
 Aspects of self that lay fallow or dormant or in suspension find voice and with this awaken and come into being.
 This can be a wonderful process when the rhythm of what is unique in this form of dialogue and act of discovery finds its pace and style.
-What takes shape are new meanings and often an embodied understanding of ghosts of the self come alive.
+What takes shape are new meanings and often an embodied understanding of ghosts of the self that begin to come alive.
 There is privilege and wonder in this deep listening which cultivates the relational space for these possibilities.
 I do love this